 Gabriel S. Dichter, PhD, Principal Investigator

 Research Statement: We are dedicated to the use of neuroscience methods to better understand psychiatric disorders.
-Research methods include psychophysiology, functional MRI, PET/MR, eye-tracking, and behavioral approaches.
+Research methods include psychophysiology, functional MRI, PET-MR, eye-tracking, and behavioral approaches.
 Our strategy is to first validate methods in non-clinical contexts, then to apply paradigms in psychiatric conditions, and finally to test our measures as potential mechanistic endpoints in clinical trials.

-Jessica Kinard, Ph.D.
-CCC-SLP, Research Assistant Professor
+Jessica Kinard, PhD CCC-SLP, Assistant Professor, UNC-Chapel Hill